top of page

 FODMAPs are a type of carbohydrate or sugar naturally found present in many foods and beverages.
 By restricting FODMAPs, it has been found to improve gastrointestinal symptoms including abdominal pain, bloating, and diarrhoea in people with irritable bowel syndrome (IBS) and other functional gastrointestinal disorders (FGID) (1).

-Intestinal bowel syndrome (IBS) can be a long-lasting problem that changes how you are going to live your life.
+Irritable bowel syndrome (IBS) can be a long-lasting problem that changes how you are going to live your life.
 Some people with IBS miss work or school more often, and they may feel less able to take part in daily activities – some might even change their work setting like shifting to working at home or stop working at all, while other people will experience feelings of depression and anxiety.

 There is no cure for IBS, but the symptoms can in most situations be managed by making changes to your diet and lifestyle – which is best done by the low FODMAP diet.
 Up to 86% of people with IBS symptoms experience an improvement when following the diet (2).